peppescg/todo/README.md

 - useMemo and useCallback are expensive, if the app is bigger they are could be helpful
 - the footer is horrible and maybe not only it :smile:
 - input search for the todo filter
+- refactor of structure folder with major reusability of the component